 - A strong sense of security so you know that your account is always going to be safe

-- A site that’s approved by us here at Legal Online Sports Betting.
+- A site that’s approved by us here at Legal Online Super Bowl Betting.
 We’ll run through these sites and review them thoroughly, and we will point you in the direction of a site that’s good from top to bottom

 Super Bowl Betting Tips

 Before we wrap up here, we want to give you a few quick and simple tips for betting on the Super Bowl.
 Again, you don’t have to take our word for anything here.
 But we want you to win money while betting.
 The more you win, the better it looks for us as a betting resource site.
 So, here are a few things to keep in mind while betting:

 - Do not over-extend yourself; keep your bets relatively small and manageable

 - Research each team before betting, look at injury reports, weather conditions, and even see if you can find some practice footage (e.g. seeing if Brady is throwing the ball better may weigh in your decision)